 And remember the rule about driving behind a semi: if you can’t see the driver’s mirror, they can’t see you!
 If you aren’t seeing your VIPs (face to face), they aren’t seeing you.
 But they want to; because of course, what else is the point of sitting in the front row? 😉

 I wish I had done this differently, and I urge you not to make the same mistake.
-Put your family/VIPs on the opposite side of the ceremony as you.
+Put your family/VIPs on the opposite side of the ceremony as you to make eye contact effortless.

 If this idea feels uncomfortable, like you’re breaking a rule, I truly believe you should challenge that feeling.
 Allow me to point out that it was never written down anywhere that a person getting married has to have their family on one side, and their partner’s family on the other side.
 This was a habit that just happened to stick; even though it really doesn’t serve us in actuality (see above), we keep doing it because that’s just “what you do.”
 What’s the point of that?

 This is the beauty of intentionally designing your wedding day.
-It also happens to be my mission: teaching couples to build a wedding day that is as meaningful as possible by learning to question the status quo.
+It also happens to be my mission: helping couples to build a wedding day that is as meaningful as possible by questioning the status quo and thinking critically about what’s truly right for them.
 I’m not here to tell you that you should ditch every single tradition and do the opposite just for the hell of it.
 But I AM here to tell you that you owe it to yourself to ask questions about whether a tradition is truly serving you, or if doing it another way would be better and more aligned with how you want to experience your wedding.

 So there’s your wedding regret that I can almost guarantee you’ve never heard before!
 I certainly hadn’t, which says a lot since it’s my job to know everything there is to know about weddings.
 If there’s anything I’ve learned about being a wedding photographer, it’s how important it is to experience the day intentionally.
 I hope that you take my lesson to heart and swap your ceremony seating charts around a little (I’m 99% positive you were planning to put your parents on the same side as you); because don’t you want to maximize your attention span and be able to enjoy your ceremony with your VIPs as much as possible?